djbingham/php-celestial/README.md

 ```

 ### Declare a resource
-Resources are the logical business entities required by our application
+Resources are the logical business entities required by our application.

 **User resource** - *user combined with their address*
 ```